Beware! Interactive Trade is an offshore broker! Your investment may be at risk.

 Dristor Solutions Ltd, the company that owns and operates the broker, is registered in St.Vincent and the Grenadines.
 This here alone speaks volumes of the real nature of this broker.

 For those of you that are not aware, St.Vincent and the Grenadines is a Caribbean island nation, that can be stamped as one of the most popular destinations for illicit forex brokerage firms.
 The reasons for this are simple.
-The country does not have a financial regulator from which brokers should be getting strict guidelines to follow in order to conserve its integrity.
+The country does not have a forex license issuer from which brokers should be getting strict guidelines to follow in order to conserve its integrity.
 Next, the nation’s own laws allow for offshore companies to easily register and settle their operations locally.
 These two elements, when combined breed the perfect ground for illicit broker to thrive in.

 Interactive Trade is one of those brokers that have taken full advantage of these loose conditions, and have unleashed a very UNREGULATED broker upon the world.
 Furthermore, just to put it out there Interactive Trade has never actually said that it’s regulated anywhere.